-Enabling a software tool that validates form field entries in real-time can help customers input data and allow you to collect accurate information.
+Enabling form field validation in real-time can help customers input data and allow you to collect accurate information.
 Error notifications alert customers when they input data that cannot be accepted, making sure they don’t miss a step and that the data they input is correct.

 Why it’s important: This helps guide customers through the process, at the same time making sure the data you collect for customers is accurate.
 This also helps validate transactions.

 Facilitating customer support at the right time can mean the difference between a completed sale and an abandoned sale.
 Enable a knowledge base, a call center, and a live chat to give customers the communication method they prefer.
 Study analytics about why customers leave, and attempt to offer adequate support to keep them on track to buy.